BasuKallapur/Credit-Card-fraud-detection/README.md

 # Credit Card Fraud Detection

-This project implements and compares four classification models for credit card fraud detection:
+This project implements machine learning models for credit card fraud detection, with a focus on identifying and addressing data leakage issues while providing a practical application.

-1. Logistic Regression
-2. Decision Tree Classifier
-3. Support Vector Classifier (SVC)
-4. Random Forest Classifier
+## Project Overview

+The project consists of:

+1. **Analysis Script** (`credit_card_fraud_detection.py`): Compares four models (Logistic Regression, Decision Tree, SGD, Random Forest)
+2. **Model Training** (`fraud_predictor.py`): Trains and saves the best model (Random Forest)
+3. **Prediction Interface** (`predict_fraud.py`): User-friendly interface for fraud prediction

+## Key Findings: Data Leakage Issue

+During our analysis, we discovered an important issue that's common in machine learning:

+- All models achieved suspiciously high accuracy (99.98% for Random Forest)
+- Initially, we suspected overfitting and implemented anti-overfitting measures:
+  - Reduced tree depth
+  - Increased minimum samples for splits/leaves
+  - Added regularization
+  - Used balanced class weights
+- Despite these measures, accuracy remained near-perfect

+### The Real Issue: Data Leakage

+Further investigation revealed this wasn't traditional overfitting but **data leakage**:

+- The `ratio_to_median_purchase_price` feature had a 46% correlation with fraud
+- When we removed just this one feature, accuracy dropped dramatically from 99.98% to 48.16%
+- This indicated that a single feature was essentially "giving away" the answer

+This is an important finding because:
+1. In real-world fraud detection, such a powerful single indicator might not be available in real-time
+2. Fraudsters could potentially learn to circumvent this single detection mechanism
+3. The model wasn't learning complex patterns but relying heavily on one feature

+For this project, we decided to keep using all features since:
+1. It demonstrates the importance of feature analysis in fraud detection
+2. The model still performs correctly according to the available data
+3. It highlights how important it is to understand your features before deploying models

 ## Dataset

 The dataset contains the following features:
-- `distance_from_home` - The distance from home where the transaction happened
+- `distance_from_home` - Distance from home where the transaction happened
-- `distance_from_last_transaction` - The distance from last transaction happened
+- `distance_from_last_transaction` - Distance from last transaction
-- `ratio_to_median_purchase_price` - Ratio of purchased price transaction to median purchase price
+- `ratio_to_median_purchase_price` - Ratio of purchased price to median purchase price (our critical feature)
-- `repeat_retailer` - Is the transaction happened from same retailer
+- `repeat_retailer` - Is the transaction from same retailer (1 for yes, 0 for no)
-- `used_chip` - Is the transaction through chip (credit card)
+- `used_chip` - Is the transaction through chip (1 for yes, 0 for no)
-- `used_pin_number` - Is the transaction happened by using PIN number
+- `used_pin_number` - Is the transaction using PIN number (1 for yes, 0 for no)
-- `online_order` - Is the transaction an online order
+- `online_order` - Is the transaction an online order (1 for yes, 0 for no)
 - `fraud` - Is the transaction fraudulent (target variable)

 ## Setup